 More income means higher demands for education and training

-With the higher demands for education and training, commercial real estate agents can expect to earn more than twice what residential agents earn.
-Commercial agents had a median annual gross income of $108,800 last year, according to the 2017 NAR Commercial Member Profile.
-Commercial brokers tend to have higher incomes than agents, but there are more NAR commercial agents, 31 percent, than brokers, 17 percent.
+With the higher demands for education and training, commercial real estate agents can expect to earn almost twice what residential agents earn.
+Commercial agents had an average salary of $165,940 last year, according to the 2022-2023 Real Estate Income Guide.

-Although Riley has 35 years of experience, most commercial real estate agents have been in business 24 years and in commercial real estate 19 years.
+Although Riley has 35 years of experience, most commercial real estate agents have been in business for 24 years and in commercial real estate for 19 years.

 Riley recommended that commercial agents start in the residential real estate field and learn sales, business, people, and communication skills.